sharonsibi/-Media-Addiction/README.md

 This repository contains the code, datasets, and analysis for the dissertation:
 **“Understanding Social Media Addiction: Comparing Self-Reported and Behaviourally Calculated Addiction Levels.”**

-The study investigates social media usage patterns, identifies behavioral predictors of addiction, and compares self-reported versus behaviorally calculated addiction scores among university students.
-Insights aim to support digital well-being initiatives and interventions.
+The study investigates social media usage patterns, identifies behavioral predictors of addiction, and compares self-reported versus behaviorally calculated addiction scores.
+Insights aim to support digital well-being initiatives.

 ---